 India’s first smart and child friendly city

 When India’s “smart cities” mission announced its ranking of applicants for support in 2016, Bhubaneswar – the capital of the Indian state of Odisha – topped the list.
+Bhubaneshwar was later named a finalist in the World Smart City Awards.
 The Foundation has been working with the city government and India’s National Institute of Urban Affairs to build the capacity of urban planners to reflect young children’s needs as the city regenerates and grows.